 There are four main requirements for organization of production and they are as follows:

-- Land: Land is fixed and scarce.
-There is not method by which the land can be increased.
+Land is fixed and scarce.
+There is no method by which the land can be increased.
 The growth of population has increased pressure on land.
 Division of property through subsequent generations has resulted in agricultural plots becoming much smaller.
 This has also affected the scale economies in farming.

 Government has made good networks of canals in many parts of the country.
 This has helped in improving the irrigation facilities.
 Seeds and fertilisers are made available at subsidized rates for the benefit of farmers.